Kommunicate-io/Kommunicate-Web-SDK/docs/docs/cordova-authentication.md

         'password' : this.password,  //Put password here
         'authenticationTypeId' : 1,
         'imageLink' : <image-link-for-user>
-        'applicationId' : '22823b4a764f9944ad7913ddb3e43cae1',  //replace this with your Application Key from Applozic Dashboard
-        'deviceApnsType' : 0    //Set 0 for Development and 1 for Distribution (Release)
+        'applicationId' : '<APP_ID>',  //replace this with your APP_ID from Applozic Dashboard 'deviceApnsType' : 0    //Set 0 for Development and 1 for Distribution (Release)
     };
 ```